knative/docs/docs/versioned/install/installing-contour.md

 ## Option 3: Contour Gateway Provisioner

-The Gateway provisioner watches for the creation of Gateway API Gateway resources, and dynamically provisions Contour+Envoy instances based on the Gateway's spec.
+The Gateway provisioner watches for the creation of Gateway API Gateway resources, and dynamically provisions Contour and Envoy instances based on the Gateway's spec.

 Although the provisioning request itself is made using a Gateway API resource (Gateway), this method of installation still allows you to use any of the supported APIs for defining virtual hosts and routes: Ingress, HTTPProxy, or Gateway API’s HTTPRoute and TLSRoute.